 Jarell is a teenager with autism who has learned to use hip-hop dance as a means to communicate his true self to the world.

 An affable chap, Jonathan takes a huge amount of pride in representing Thames in the Special Olympics.

-The year is 3168 and planet Earth is being threatened by the evil Natas.
+The year is 3168 and Earth is being threatened by the evil Natas.
 Hope for a peaceful future lies in the hands of the Karate Ruler.

 An intimate portrait of a family in Iowa whose lives begin to change when their first son is diagnosed with a rare behavioral disorder.

-A vivacious woman forms an unlikely friendship with a Sudanese refugee through their mutual love of the street dance, KRUMP.
+A vivacious woman forms an unlikely friendship with a Sudanese refugee through their love of the street dance, KRUMP.